deagon/vuetable-2-tutorial-wiki/lesson-17.md

   - `<vuetable>`, and
   - pagination `<div>`

-With this information, we can start writing our `render` function for the outermost layer, like so.
+With this information, we can start writing our `render` function for the outermost layer.
+And here's what the `render` function looks like.

 ```javascript
   render (h) {